 The in-band management means you can remotely manage the switch via the network.
 You can choose Telnet or Web-based management.
 You just need to know the device's IP address.
 Then you can remotely connect to its embedded HTML web pages or Telnet console.

-Korenix web management page is developed by JAVA.
-It allows you to use a standard web-browser such as Microsoft Internet Explorer, or Mozila, to configure and interrogate the switch from anywhere on the network.
+Korenix web management page allows you to use a standard web-browser such as Microsoft Internet Explorer, or Mozila, to configure and interrogate the switch from anywhere on the network.